2020 Cincinnati Bengals season: Week 12: vs. New York Giants

 After another road loss, the Bengals then went back home for a game against the Giants.
 In the first quarter, the Giants drew first blood when Wayne Gallman ran for a 1-yard touchdown, making it 7–0.
 The Bengals were able to tie it up when Brandon Wilson returned the ensuing kickoff 103 yards for a touchdown to make the score 7–7.
 In the second quarter, the Bengals moved into the lead when Randy Bullock kicked a 44-yard field goal to make it 10–7.
 The Giants would tie it up at halftime with Graham Gano's 41-yard field goal, making it 10–10.
 In the third quarter, going into the fourth quarter, the Giants were able to make it 19–10 when Gano kicked 3 field goals from 40, 39, and 32 yards.
 Later on in the fourth, the Bengals came within 2 when Brandon Allen found Tee Higgins on a 1-yard touchdown pass, making it 19–17.
 With less than a minute left, the Bengals were able to get the offense back on the field.
 However, Allen would be sacked and he fumbled the ball, giving it back to the Giants, sealing yet another loss for the Bengals.

-With the loss, the Bengals fell to 2–8–1.
-The team was guaranteed their fifth straight losing season.
+The Bengals recorded their first home loss to the Giants, ending a six-game home winning streak against them.